Abstract¶

 Introduction¶

-Solving a consumption, investment, portfolio choice, or similar intertemporal optimization problem using numerical methods generally requires the modeler to choose how to represent a policy or value function.
-In the stochastic case, where analytical solutions are generally not available, a common approach is to use low-order polynomial splines that exactly match the function (and maybe some derivatives) at a finite set of gridpoints, and then to assume that interpolated or extrapolated versions of that spline represent the function well at the continuous infinity of unmatched points.
+Solving a consumption-saving problem using numerical methods requires the modeler to choose how to represent a policy function.
+In the stochastic case, where analytical solutions are generally not available, a common approach is to use low-order polynomial splines that exactly match the function at a finite set of gridpoints, and then to assume that interpolated or extrapolated versions of that spline represent the function well at the continuous infinity of unmatched points.
+Carroll (2006) developed the endogenous gridpoints method, which has become a standard tool for computing consumption at gridpoints determined endogenously using the Euler equation.

 Figure 1:For Large Enough , Predicted Precautionary Saving is Negative (Oops!)